-The Archtop Project exists for those who love the archtop guitar and the music it has inspired throughout its history.
+For those who love the archtop guitar and the music it has inspired through history.

 The modern archtop guitar was created a century ago.
 It was the work of Lloyd Loar and the Gibson Guitar and Mandolin Mfg, Ltd, Co. in 1923/24.

-Perhaps the most classic of archtop designs, the Gibson L-5 archtop guitar features a carved top and back, f-holes, and raised bridge.
-Loar is credited with designing the L-5 archtop, F-5 mandolin, H-5 mandola, and K-5 mandocello throughout his time with Gibson.
-The creation of these iconic instruments was the result of many people working together at the right time, and right place in Kalamazoo, Michigan.
+Arguably the most classic of archtop designs, the Gibson L-5 features a carved top and back, f-holes and raised bridge.
+Loar is credited with designing the L-5 archtop, F-5 mandolin, H-5 mandola, and K-5 mandocello throughout his time with Gibson, but the creation of these iconic instruments was the result of many people working together at the right time and place in Kalamazoo, Michigan.

 In the early 1930’s, jazz music swept the nation and the archtop became a featured rhythm instrument.
-It is during this time that the design of the archtop traveled from the production floors of Gibson Guitars in Kalamazoo, Michigan to the small shop of master luthier, John D’Angelico in New York City.
+It is during this time that the design of new archtop models shifted from the production floors of Gibson Guitars in Kalamazoo to the small shop of the master luthier, John D’Angelico in New York City.
+D’Angelico’s instruments were popular among performers, cementing his legacy into history and leaving us with some of the most iconic archtop designs, including the Excel and the New Yorker.

 A note on D’Addario and D’Angelico